kubkon/gitrev/README.md

 ## Usage

-The utility requires two positional arguments, `src-version-file` and `dst-version-file`.
+The utility requires two positional arguments, `template-file` and `output-file`.
 The former should be a template file that gitrev will insert git build-specific data into, and the latter should be the name of the desired output file.